bricaud/tree-of-life-dataset/readme.md

 | ID | Integer | Id of the species in the tree (tolweb.org identifier) |

 There are no properties associated to the links between nodes.

+The dataset is a tree and contains 35960 species and 35959 links.